-The Directors have a reasonable expectation that the Group and the Company have adequate resources to continue in operational existence for the foreseeable future.
+The Group's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the Company should be able to settle any debts as they fall due.
+The Directors have the reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, they continue to adopt the going concern basis in preparing the Annual Report and Financial Statements.